Middle force opposition to the Marcos dictatorship: The Ninoy Aquino assassination

-On Sunday, August 21, 1983, opposition leader and former Philippine senator Benigno "Ninoy" Aquino Jr., a former Philippine senator was assassinated on the tarmac of the Manila International Airport.
+On Sunday, August 21, 1983, opposition leader and former Philippine senator Benigno "Ninoy" Aquino Jr., a former Philippine senator was assassinated on the tarmac of Manila International Airport.
 This served as a flashpoint which transformed the Philippine opposition from a small isolated movement to a massive unified crusade, incorporating people from all walks of life.
 The first coalition formed was the Justice for Aquino, Justice for All, a creation of the Kilusan sa Kapangyarihan at Karapatan ng Bayan (Movement for People's Sovereignty and Democracy) or KAAKBAY.
 Multiple organizations joined, until it led to an "alphabet soup" of member organizations which culminated in Kongreso ng Mamamayang Pilipino (KOMPIL) or the Congress of the Filipino People that selected a candidate to run against Marcos.
 The middle class got involved, the impoverished majority participated, and business leaders whom Marcos had irked during martial law endorsed the campaign—all with the crucial support of the military and the Catholic Church hierarchy.
 The event also attracted worldwide media attention and Marcos's American contacts, and even Marcos' base of support within the Reagan administration began distancing itself from Marcos.
 The assassination also thrust Aquino's widow, Corazon, into the public eye.
 She was the presidential candidate of UNIDO opposition party in the 1986 snap election, running against Marcos and setting the stage for the later People Power Revolution.